What is the Peer Support Centre (PSC)?

 How does a support session work?

-When a student arrives at the PSC, they are greeted by a friendly receptionist who explains how a support session works and asks the student to sign a document consenting to the PSC’s confidentiality policy.
-Next, the student enters a private support space with one peer supporter.
+When a student arrives at the PSC, they are greeted by a support lead who explains how a support session works and asks the student to sign a document consenting to the PSC’s confidentiality policy.
+Next, the student enters a private Zoom breakout room (*note that we will do our best to ensure confidentiality through the use of headphones but due to remote support sessions, this may not be feasible) with one peer supporter.
 The student can discuss anything on their mind while the peer supporter listens with a non-judgmental ear.
 The peer supporter provides understanding, support, and, if desired, information regarding resources at McGill.
 A session lasts up to 45 minutes.
 Students are always welcome to return to the PSC for further support.

 Who are the PSC volunteers?